huntdatacenter/about/pages/en/about/careers.md

             <div class="hc-container-title">
               Values
             </div>
-            CURIOUSITY - Stay curious.
-Use your imagination, creativity and curiosity on the journey to create new things and discover new knowledge.<br><br>TRUST - Have the courage to do what's right - both safeguard research participant's personal data and advance science at the same time.
+            CURIOUSITY - Use your imagination, creativity and curiosity to create new things and discover new knowledge.<br><br>TRUST - Have the courage to do what's right - both to safeguard research participant's personal data and to advance science at the same time.
             </v-col>
          </v-row>
       </div>